 Funding Your Education

-Two out of three MU students receive some form of financial assistance.
-If a student qualifies, the financial aid package usually combines grants or scholarships, a low-interest loan and an opportunity for on-campus employment.
+Two out of three Mizzou students receive some form of financial assistance.
+If a student qualifies, the financial aid package usually combines grants or scholarships, a low-interest loan, and an opportunity for on-campus employment.
 Other financing opportunities are available as follows:

 Sinclair School of Nursing Scholarships

-The Sinclair School of Nursing offers a number of nursing-specific scholarships for clinical nursing majors and graduate students.
-Scholarships numbers and amounts (usually $1,000 or more) vary from year to year.
+The Sinclair School of Nursing offers several nursing-specific scholarships for clinical nursing majors and graduate students.
+Scholarship numbers and amounts (usually $1,000 or more) vary from year to year.
 A call for applications and announcement of awards is made each year during the spring semester for the following academic year.
 Students are encouraged to complete both the FAFSA and the MU Annual Scholarship Application by Feb.
-1 each year for best chances at receiving a scholarship.
+1 each year for the best chances at receiving a scholarship.
+New incoming graduate students have until June 15 to apply.

 University of Missouri Scholarships

-MU also offers over 100 general scholarships through the Office of Student Financial Aid to students based on academic achievement and financial need, but other factors such as high school attended and hometown also are considered.
+Mizzou also offers over 100 general scholarships through the Office of Student Financial Aid to students based on academic achievement and financial need, but other factors such as high school attended and hometown are also considered.

 External Opportunities